 Where it is held that the application and/or the invention to which it relates does not satisfy the requirements of the EPC, then corresponding objections are raised in the search opinion.

-Where claims relating to a method of treatment of the human or animal body or methods of diagnosis practiced on the human or animal body have been searched because their reformulation into an allowable format can be envisaged at the time of the search (see B-VIII, 2), the search opinion should, nonetheless, object to these claims as relating to subject-matter which is excluded from patentability.
+Where claims relating to a method of treatment of the human or animal body or methods of diagnosis practiced on the human or animal body have been searched because their reformulation into an allowable format can be envisaged at the time of the search (see B‑VIII, 2), the search opinion will, nonetheless, object to these claims as relating to subject-matter which is excluded from patentability.